HamptonNorth/gen/readme.md

 1. Delete any existing directories or files in the target e.g. `gen-test` by running `node app.js --purge`
 2. Create the required directories and file scaffolds by running `node app.js --scaffold`
 3. Edit the `/configs/routes-config.json` to match the route/routes needed
+4. Check the `/configs/routes-config.json` by running `node app.js --validate`
-4. Generate a single route by running `node app.js --route 1` where 1 is the id.
+5. Generate a single route by running `node app.js --route 1` where 1 is the id.
 To run multiple routes e.g. `node app.js 1,2,3 6-9` use a mix off comaa listed ids and/or ranges.
 To run all routes uses `node app.js --route all`
-5. Set the database password in `/configs/dbconfig.js`
+6. Set the database password in `/configs/dbconfig.js`
-6. Test the server and first route (e.g. users in above .env example) using the URL `loacalhost:3005/api/users` The browser should display whatever was set in the `thisRoute.requestresponse`.
+7. Test the server and first route (e.g. users in above .env example) using the URL `loacalhost:3005/api/users` The browser should display whatever was set in the `thisRoute.requestresponse`.
 For example:

 ```json
 {